pingcap/docs/reference/tools/tiup/cluster.md

 > **Note:**
 >
-> This section describes only the example syntax of the scale-in command.
+> This section describes only the syntax of the scale-in command.
 For detailed steps of online scaling, refer to [Scale the TiDB Cluster Using TiUP](/how-to/scale/with-tiup.md).

 Scaling in a node means taking the node offline.
-This operation removes the node from the cluster and deletes the related data files.
+This operation removes the node from the cluster and deletes the remaining data files.

-Because the offline process of the TiKV and TiDB Binlog components is asynchronous (which requires removing the node through API), and the process takes a long time to see if the node is successfully taken offline, special treatment is given to the TiKV and TiDB Binlog components.
+Because the offline process of the TiKV and TiDB Binlog components is asynchronous (which requires removing the node through API), and the process takes a long time (which requires continuous observation on whether the node is successfully taken offline), special treatment is given to the TiKV and TiDB Binlog components.

 - For TiKV and Binlog: